SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 [stream language="RO" videoId="485443131/756193f8d0"  /]
 [/video-vimeo]

-By using `toString()` method, you can represent any object as a String.
+By using the `toString()` method, you can represent any object as a string.

-In general, the toString method returns a string that "textually represents" this object.
+In general, the `toString` method returns a string that "textually represents" the object.

 The result should be a concise but informative representation that is easy for a person to read.

 It is recommended that all subclasses override this method.

-If you define `toString()` method in your class then your implemented/Overridden `toString()` method will be called:
+If you define a custom `toString()` method in your class then your own method will be called, overriding the built-in one:

 ```java live no-template
 public class Car {